retched/ZC-USPSRestful/README.md

 - [USPS API Documentation](https://developers.usps.com/apis) - This API takes advantage of four APIs: _Domestic Prices 3.0, International Prices 3.0, Service Standards 3.0, and OAuth 3.0._
 - [ZenCart Plugins Directory Listing](https://www.zen-cart.com/downloads.php?do=file&id=2395) (or use the Releases function on the GitHub repository)
 - [ZenCart Support Thread](https://www.zen-cart.com/showthread.php?230512-USPS-Shipping-(RESTful)-(USPSr)) - This thread is only for THIS version of the USPS module.
 For assistance with the original USPS module, which uses the WebTools API, you should post in [its megathread](https://www.zen-cart.com/showthread.php?227284-USPS-Shipping-Module-Support-Thread) on the ZenCart forums.
+- [Personal Discord Server](https://discord.gg/cZCJ8za7zg) - You can use this reach out to me via DMs or by commenting in the appropriate channel.
+Please be mindful of etiquette and rules.

 ## Setup, Install, and Upgrading